mainstreamer/drupal-vagrant/README.md

     vagrant rsync-auto

-to sync files from guest to host install vagrant plugin **vagrant-rsync-back** and run
+To sync files from guest to host install vagrant plugin **vagrant-rsync-back** and run

     vagrant rsync-back